 There are several components to the Company's executive compensation program.
-Flexibility in the application of each discrete component affords the Committee the opportunity to respond to changes in market conditions.
-This flexibility is manifest in the Committee's practice of adjusting the allocation between long- and short-term compensation, and in its varying use of cash and non-cash elements.
-It can also be seen in the fact that not every component is granted, or made available, to all executives.
-In 2013, five principal components of the executive compensation program were available to achieve the Committee's compensation objectives:
+Flexibility in the application of each discrete component provides the Committee the ability to adjust to changes in market conditions.
+This flexibility is employed in the Committee's practice of adjusting the allocation between long- and short-term compensation, and in its varying use of cash and non-cash elements.
+It should also be noted that not every component is granted, or made available, to all executives.
+In 2014, the principal components of the executive compensation program available to achieve the Committee's compensation objectives were: